-- Kindly note that only selected participants will be notified individually along with the guidelines for case study submission.
+*Kindly note that only selected applicants will be notified individually.

 UNITAR CIFAL Jeju/Jeju International Training Center

-A certificate will be jointly issued by UNITAR and UNITAR CIFAL Jeju, and RSO of the Bali Process.
+- A certificate will be jointly issued by UNITAR, UNITAR CIFAL Jeju, and RSO of the Bali Process.

-- Three best action plans will be selected after the workshop and those with the best action plan will be invited to our capacity building online workshops in the foreseeable future as presenters to share his/her own action plan.
+- Three best action plans will be selected after the workshop and those with the best action plan will be invited to another human security-related online workshop in the foreseeable future as presenters to share his/her own action plan.